pmndrs/xr/docs/tutorials/3d-concepts-for-2d-web-developers.md

 ---
-title: 3D Concepts for Web Developers
+title: Introduction to XR development
-description: A quick refresher on basic 3D concepts for developers coming from a 2D background
+description: A quick introduction to basic XR concepts for developers
 nav: 8
 ---